Community Shopping Hour

-A team of 122 ALH Chefs were made available to FareShare to replace their suspended volunteer workforce plus $100k per week in fresh food donations.
-This enabled FareShare to prepare over 1 million additional meals for donation to those in need.
+A team of 122 ALH Chefs were made available to FareShare to replace their suspended volunteer workforce.
+Together with $100,000 per week in fresh food donations, this enabled FareShare to prepare over 500,000 fresh meals per month in May, June and July.

 Woolworths Basics Boxes

 Rapid development of a bundled grocery offer, providing the pantry basics for people unable to shop in store, due to COVID-19 isolation or physical distancing.
 46,000 Woolworths Basic Boxes were packed and distributed across the nation.

 More than half of these, 23,080 Woolworths Basic Boxes were donated to our hunger relief charity partners, as well as scores of smaller local charity agencies to support vulnerable, isolated an impacted people in their community.

 We gave logistical support to transport approximately 6,500 Basic Boxes to remote communities quickly.

 We worked with organisations who reached out to us, big and small, to understand their needs and provide a combination of food and/or donations, or alternatives to increase supply.

 We partnered with Australia’s first social enterprise bakery to introduce their bread into Woolworths Metro stores after the business was impacted by reduced supply to restaurants and Food Service.

 This enabled the Bread & Butter project to continue to invest 100% of their profits into helping shape the lives of those seeking refuge and asylum through training and employment opportunities in Sydney.